 I heard someone make this statement before, and I've held onto it.
 You have two opportunities to have a relationship with your children.
 You have the parent relationship that takes place while you're raising them, and you have the adult relationship that takes place when they've grown.
 As the parent, you only get to make the decision how one of those relationships will be.

 If this doesn't make sense to you, I want to explain it a little better.
 When your kids are young and impressionable, you are the one they look up to for guidance.
 This is the chance you get at working on a relationship with them.
 You must make it the best you possibly can.
 When your children are in your care, you need not to just meet their physical needs, but you must be there for them emotionally.
 You need to be a friend, someone who they can count on, and go to for advice.
+You can be their friend, and still maintain an authority role.
 If you are inaccessible when they're young, it will determine how things end up later in life.

 The adult relationship is determined solely by the child.
 You can try to connect with your child later, but if you were unsuccessful when they were young, it's going to be even harder when they are old.
 I don't want to say it's impossible, because with God nothing is impossible.
 But I do want to say, it's very improbable.